 Elektro is the sixth largest electric distribution company in Brazil, with 1.6 million customers and sales of 10,767 GWh in 1999.
-Elektro has a strategically located concession area near BBPL.
+Elektro’s concession area is strategically located near BBPL.

-Elektro’s core business is focused on power distribution.
-The company is among the most efficient electric distributors in Brazil with approximately 700 customers per employee and 6% distribution system electricity losses, and has been named the best overall electric distribution company in Brazil for two years in a row by Eletricidade Moderna.
-Elektro’s service territory includes the fastest growing regions of São Paulo State and has minimal exposure to large customers.
+Elektro’s core business is power distribution.
+The company is among the most efficient electricity distributors in Brazil with approximately 700 customers per employee and 6% distribution system electricity losses.
+For two years in a row, Elektro has been named the best overall electric distribution company in Brazil for two years in a row by Eletricidade Moderna.
+Elektro’s service territory includes the fastest growing regions of the State of São Paulo and has minimal exposure to large customers.
 Elektro’s capital structure permits efficient repatriation of the shareholders’ capital from the company.

 Elektro provides a premier platform for capturing gas and power convergence opportunities that will arise as the supplies of natural gas increase and Brazil switches to thermal power for its incremental power needs.
 As described in Section I, access to markets and long-term power off-take contracts are essential to the successful implementation of a natural gas monetization strategy and to the development of a power generation business in the Southern Region.
 New power plants providing Elektro’s energy needs will represent substantial sources of potential demand for BBPL’s natural gas.
 In order to meet incremental demand growth and to source new supplies of capacity and energy as its existing contracts roll-off after January 2003, Elektro may contract up to 1,000 MW of gas-fired generation capacity in transactions with affiliates.

 Enron expects to develop approximately 1,000 MW of additional generation capacity through bi-lateral agreements with other utilities.
 These agreements would have the same competitive advantages inherent in the affiliate transactions while also providing more opportunities for gas marketing and/or reserve monetization.
-This generation does not need to be in the State of São Paulo.
-The owner of Elektro will have maximum flexibility to locate its generation outside of the State of São Paulo to take advantage of multiple gas supplies and competitive transmission access in locations such as the State of Rio de Janeiro.
+The owner of Elektro will have maximum flexibility to locate its generation inside or outside of the State of São Paulo to take advantage of multiple gas supplies and competitive transmission access in locations such as the State of Rio de Janeiro.

 Market and Supply Overview